geonetwork/doc/source/user-guide/map/index.rst

 - Open a local context file by dragging it on to the map viewer (or open from context menu).

-- Register a context as asset in the catalogue, the context itself will be added as attachement.
+- Register a context as asset in the catalogue, the context itself will be added as attachment.

 - Records that have an OWS context file attached will display a button to open the context file.